yeldiRium/gotry/README.md

-I didn't want to use either of the two because neither handles return values of the retried operations, which is crucial for things like connecting to a database which may be offline for a short period of time.
+I didn't want to use either of the two because neither handles return values of the retried operations, which is crucial for things like connecting to a database that may be offline for a short period of time.

 Also I like my libraries tested.